ReportedUser/Robot_Control_with_depth_camera/README.md

 ```
 $ rosed ur3_moveit_config joint_limits.yaml
 ```
-This file contains limits for your robot, add your corresponding limits by typing at the end of each desired joint.
+This file contains limits for your robot joints, add your corresponding limits by typing at the end of each desired joint.
 An example would be:
 ```
   ...
 shoulder_lift_joint: